podefr/nucleus/README.md

 	});
 ```

+We still have the same plugin for adding data to the DOM.
+We also have added a new plugin called 'listen' that adds an eventListener to the targeted DOM.
+Whenever the user clicks on this DOM element, it will call the method 'doSomething' on UI.

 Of course, this example is very limited, as we can't bind a value from an object to something else than innerText, and we can't listen to another event that 'click' as long as we don't create new functions for handling them.
 Moreover, we can't change the object from which we get the value, nor can we change the object on which to call the method when a click occurs.

-Let's do something more reusable and configurable.
+So let's create some reusable plugins.
 We pretend that the object that contains the data is a backbone.Model, which triggers events whenever something changes.
 We could also call a method on a backbone.View when a click occurs.

 ### HTML